 A bonus tip here on the inspection front is that if you’re buying a really old home, you should get a sewer scope, which is hiring a company separate from your general home inspector to run a camera all the way down the line out to the city sewer.

 You get to see what’s going on down under in those pipes where all of your sewage goes.
 Because old homes typically come with old sewer lines and all sorts of things can happen that can be really expensive to repair.

 So a 200, a $300 scope down that sewer line can avoid all of that, and sometimes if there’s an issue, you can get the seller to fix it before closing.

 I hope this has been helpful Should I Get a Home Inspection? article.
-Visit Again for more tips.
+Visit Again this website for more tips.
 We keep sharing this type of post and if you like this post, then you will also see our other posts.